Smokestacks of poisonous corporate

 their lungs set afire; a breath no longer taken.

-In place of the children who used to gavotte,
+In place of children who use to gavotte,

 coffin lined sidewalks now raise awareness of